Nexfinity/CakeyBot-Wiki/en/moderation/honeypot.md

 The default punishment is **Softban**.

 > **Note:** All punishment types will also delete the offending message from the honeypot channel.
-The softban & ban types will remove the emssage from ALL affected channels.
+The softban & ban types will remove the message from ALL affected channels.
 {.is-info}

 ## Log Channel